Skip to content

 For a step-by-step setup, see Tutorial: AttachingAgent Workflow.

-Transform pipelines control how objects move when they attach to a slot.
-Instead of just teleporting, an object can bounce, slide, follow a curve, or use physics forces - all configured without code.
+Transform operations control how objects move when they attach to a slot.
+Instead of just teleporting, an object can bounce, slide, follow a curve, or use physics forces — all configured without code.

-Each pipeline is an IProcess with three internal stages: Target (where to go), Modifiers (adjustments along the way), and Applier (how to write the final position).
+Each transform operation is an IProcess with three internal stages: Target (where to go), Modifiers (adjustments along the way), and Applier (how to write the final position).
+Compose multiple operations on a single subject using ParallelTransformOperation or SequenceTransformOperation.
+To group several subjects under one execution frame, use the Transformer component.

-JointTransformPipeline Uses ConfigurableJoint constraints Cranes, ropes, tethered objects
+JointTransformOperation Uses a ConfigurableJoint Cranes, ropes, tethered objects

 Targets